BulletButcher88/gunky_app/README.md

 # Mission Statment

-The idea sprung from wanting to make a music app, with Andrew (collaborator), myself and my brother all interested in improvised bands, My brother Ben suggested I make an app that will help his band have a little structure, something that gives some control to the audience.
+A music app that allows improvise band to place a controller into the audience.
+Aiming to help band have a conductor,  some director and structure.

-I've designed a controller that allows a client to select a tempo, the keynote that the group is to play in, style of changes, and a stop and start option.
+So far, I am made a controller that allows a client to select a tempo, the key-note and some descriptive elements.

-I plan on making three versions of the contorller.
-The other two will be more basic display cards, with less options to this version.

 ## NEXT STEPS

-* Tempo button and graphic display to be finalised

-* Build a server and route to handle the queue cards from remote client to display client
+* Rebuild the application using React.

 * Test drive the app with a band.
 Get some feedback and make changes.